biplabbose/StateTransition/README.md

 | __...__         | ...          | ...    | ...            | ... | ...          | ...    | ...            |
 | __replicate_p__ | ...          | ...    | ...            | ... | ...          | ...    | ...            |

 The data in each column are the fractions of different cell states. __There should not be any headers in the actual input excel sheet__.
 The data should follow the same structure, as shown in the above table. __Here, _m-1_ denotes the number of cell states excluding dead cell state__.
-The summation of cell fractions of all cell state at a given time point is one.
-The fraction of the dead cell state can be estimated from the other cell states, and the dead cell state does not add any extra information to the model fitting.
-Therefore, the fraction of the dead cell state will not be used in the model.

 Detailed information about the model structure and the underlying assumptions are available in the [supplementary material](https://www.mdpi.com/2077-0383/8/7/911#supplementary) of the [article](https://www.mdpi.com/2077-0383/8/7/911).